Software Engineer

 • Example output: [{name: 'Jane', city: 'Boston', state: 'MA'}, {name: 'John', city: 'New York', state: 'NY'}]

-Given two 1-dimensional arrays containing strings of lowercase alphabets, determine and return the elements that are common in both arrays, i.e., the s...read more
+Given two 1-dimensional arrays containing strings of lowercase alphabets, print the elements that are common in both the arrays i.e. the strings that are present in both ...read more

-Given a string STR comprising uppercase and lowercase characters and spaces, your task is to count the number of consonants in the string.
+Given a string ‘STR’ which consists of uppercase and lowercase characters and spaces.
+Count the number of consonants in the string.

-A consonant is defined as an Engli...read more
+A consonant is an English alphabet character that ...read more

-You are given a string str consisting of N lowercase alphabets.
-Your task is to determine if it is possible to divide the string into three non-empty substrings such that one ...read more
+You are given a string ‘str’ of ‘N’ lowercase alphabets.
+Your task is to check whether it is possible to split the given string into three non-empty substrings such that one of them is a substri...read more

 read more